up

 This project was previously named ultraMontgomery until 2023 when it was renamed to Digital Equity - Montgomery Connects.
 This change was made to better describe the purpose of the project.

-In 2021, the Great Seneca Fiber Hwy was completed to provide shortest distance, low latency connection between Great Seneca and Ashburn, Virginia data centers.
-Phase 2 of the East County Fiber Highway to provide regional north-south interconnections between White Oak and Howard County and east-west connections between Burtonsville and WSSC in Laurel will be completed in 2023.
-In response to COVID-19, funding for rural broadband is being provided through state and federal broadband grants and the Digital Equity - Montgomery Connects project pivoted to focus County broadband deployment on providing to service to low-income affordable housing developments where residents do not have access to or have difficulty affording robust broadband service.
+In 2021, the Great Seneca Fiber Highway was completed to provide the shortest distance, low latency connection between Great Seneca and Ashburn, Virginia data centers.
+Phase 2 of the East County Fiber Highway to provide regional north-south interconnections between White Oak and Howard County and east-west connections between Burtonsville and WSSC Water in Laurel is in planning.
+In response to COVID-19, funding for rural broadband is being provided through state and federal broadband grants and the Digital Equity - Montgomery Connects project pivoted to focus County broadband deployment on providing service to low-income affordable housing developments where residents do not have access to or have difficulty affording robust broadband service.
 Engineering, planning, and design work provided by the Digital Equity - Montgomery Connects CIP has been instrumental in preparing state grant applications.
-Because other resources can support rural broadband deployment , funding from the Digital Equity - Montgomery Connects CIP for low-income affordable housing is being prioritized over rural broadband.
+Because other resources can support rural broadband deployment, funding from the Digital Equity - Montgomery Connects CIP for low-income affordable housing is being prioritized over rural broadband.

 anchor